-CINP Sumitomo/Sunovion Brain Health Basic Research Award
+CINP AsCNP Brain Health Basic Research Award

-will be chosen by an international scientific jury by February 2023.
+The recipient of the 2025 award will be chosen by an international scientific jury.

-This award consists of a monetary award of USD 10,000; an engraved
+- a monetary award of USD 5,000

 Guidelines